jakelevi1996/musiclib/README.md

 - 2007 - Paramore - Riot!
 - 2009 - Flyleaf - Memento Mori
 - 2009 - Placebo - Battle for the Sun
+- 2011 - Uncle Acid And The Deadbeats - Blood Lust
+- 2013 - Uncle Acid ad the Deadbeats - Mind Control

 ## Calm